PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Introduction

 A previous version of this work was published at ICCV2023 \cite{shi2023planerectr}.
 This paper extends the conference version with the following new contributions.
 First, to amplify the effectiveness of unified query learning in plane reconstruction, we extend PlaneRecTR \cite{shi2023planerectr} to jointly tackle multi-view plane recovery and camera pose estimation in a purely end-to-end manner, \ie PlaneRecTR++, enabling superior performance on the ScanNetv2 and MatterPort3D datasets.
 Second, we propose a plane-aware cross attention module to implicitly learn plane correspondences, achieving mutual benefits without requiring pose initialization and correspondence labelling.
-Third, we conduct extensive and comprehensive experiments with detailed ablation analysis to provide a thorough understanding of PlaneRecTR++, using four public benchmark datasets on both single-view and multi-view plane recovery tasks.
+Third, we conduct extensive and comprehensive experiments with detailed ablation analysis to provide a thorough understanding of PlaneRecTR++. \jiajia{The plane embeddings guided by query learning from PlaneRecTR++ not only retain comparable single-view plane recovery capability to \cite{shi2023planerectr}, but also exhibit superior cross-view consistency, enabling precise plane matching and pose inference.}